DoubleHelixApp/DoubleHelix/README.md

 helix
 ```

-Stable releases are installable from prod PyPI (currently no stable releases are available):
+Stable releases will be installable from prod PyPI (currently no stable releases are available):
 ```bash
 sudo apt install libqt6waylandclient6 samtools tabix bcftools -y # Only for Linux python -m pip install doublehelix